enricobn/rasm/docs/common_errors.md

 # Common Errors & Solutions

-## Missing semicolons

-- Every single statement must end with a semicolon (`;`) - this includes statements inside closures and statements outside functions and closures
-- no exceptions: even single statement inside functions or closures need a semicolon
-- common error: "Unexpected end of block" or "Found semicolon without an expression"

 ## "No such file or directory"

 - Ensure dependencies are installed.
 For the examples in this project run: